 You can unsubscribe at any time.
 Your Travel Credit will be sent by email.

-Email Sign-up Travel Credit: Receive a $125 per person ($250 per couple) discount toward your first tour (operated by Trafalgar or Insight Vacations) when you sign up for GET emails; valid for each full-paying adult who signs up with a unique email address.
-Valid for new bookings only for travel through December 31, 2024; full payment is due within three days of booking.
-Discount is not combinable with any other discount or offer, including our GETAWAY Deals, Limited Time Offers, AARP member discount, Past Traveler discount or Multiple Trip discounts.
+Email Sign-up Travel Credit: Receive a $150 per person ($300 per couple) discount toward your first tour (operated by Trafalgar or Insight Vacations) when you sign up for GET emails; valid for each full-paying adult who signs up with a unique email address.
+Valid for new bookings only made from 01 January to December 31 2024 for travel from 01 January 2024 to 31 December 2026.
+Full payment is due within three days of booking.
+Discount is not combinable with any other discount or offer, including GETAWAY Deals, Limited Time Offers, AARP member discount, Past Traveler Global Tour Rewards discount, Groups or Multiple Trip discounts.
 Offer cannot be booked online.
-Savings not valid on all itineraries and/or departure dates, are subject to availability and may be withdrawn at any time without notice.
-Offer excludes Edinburgh Tattoo and Floriade departures.
 GET reserves the right to validate bookings and will remove any additional offers added online that are not combinable.
 Other conditions may apply.